 Sometimes re-manufacturing is required in the supply chain.
 Reverse logistics is the prior step to doing this.
 Concerns over green supply chain management make re-manufacturing and refurbishing to some extent more relevant.
 Some small processing after the sales may involve reverse logistics.
 For leasing companies, reverse logistics is a more regular process.
 The product may need to travel in reverse through the entire supply chain network to retain the use of any service from the defective goods.

 After-sales service and returns management are sometimes related to logistics companies.
 Logistics companies return to the position where the goods are repaired or resold in a timely manner.
 There should be return management best practices.
 As a result, the returns process is addressed in a way that operational and customer retention issues are properly handled in a business.
 Returns avoidance, gatekeeping, disposal, and other supply chain issues are related to reverse logistics.
 In some businesses, returns management is an inevitable issue, which gives an important link between marketing and the logistics department.

 Closed-Loop Supply Chains

 There are closed-loop supply chain networks that include returns processing and the manufacturer has the intention to capture the additional value and integrate all supply chain activities.
-These closed-loop supply chains are reusable packaging, i.e., reusable pallets, bottles, and packages etc. On the other hand, returned goods are returned to the origin and added to the inventory again.
+These closed-loop supply chains are reusable packaging, i.e., reusable pallets, bottles, packages, etc. On the other hand, returned goods are returned to their origin and added to the inventory again.

 Wastes need to be disposed of or given some remedy to them after commercial or industrial operations.
 Usually, asset-based three 3PLs work as third parties who are specialized in waste management and related activities.
 These areas are heavily regulated and must comply with them.